Export Multiple Excel Worksheets to CSV or Text Using VBA

 The Problem

-How to Convert Multiple Excel Sheets into CSV Files:
+How to Convert Multiple Excel Sheets into CSV Files

-Step 1 - Open VBA Window
+Step 1 (CSV) - Open the VBA Editor

-• First, make sure your Excel Spreadsheet is open and press ALT + F11 at the same time in order to open the Microsoft Visual Basic Application (VBA) window.
-If you cannot open the VBA window by pressing “ALT + F11”, there’s an alternative way to do it:
+• First, make sure your Excel spreadsheet is open and press ALT + F11 at the same time to open the Microsoft Visual Basic Application (VBA) window.
+If ALT + F11 does not work, use this alternative:

 Sub ExportSheetsToText()